mladenk42/ClassyMap/README.md

 ```
 ##### NOTE: the following steps can be applied to any language pair, as a working example we will use English and Croatian.

+##### NOTE: we recommend running steps 2 and 3 with cuda, without it they are both somewhat slower and not well tested

 ### 1. Get the embedding files

 Run the ```./embeddings/dl-embeddings-all.sh``` script, to download only embeddings used in the example below (en and hr).
 Alternatively, run the ```./embeddings/dl-embeddings-all.sh``` script, to download all embeddings used in the paper